kawin048/CLOUD_TASK1/README.md

 # Deployemnt of Web Application on Cloud Run-TASK 1
 This repository contains the source code for a React-based TODO application.
 The application can be deployed locally or on Google Cloud using a containerized environment.

+# Table of content
+- Prerequisites
+- Overview
+- # Installation
+- Local Deployment using DockerFile
+- App Deployment to Cloud Run on Google Cloud
+- Verifying the Deployment
+-  RESULT

 # Prerequisites
 - Google Cloud Account
 - GCP project with billing enabled.